-\ WHAT IS FINANCIAL RESPONSIBILITY?
+WHAT IS FINANCIAL RESPONSIBILITY?

-In Ohio, it is illegal to drive any motor vehicle without insurance or other proof of financial responsibility (FR).
-It is also illegal for any motor vehicle owner to allow another person to drive the owner's vehicle without FR proof.
+In Ohio, it is illegal to drive any motor vehicle without insurance or other proof of financial responsibility.
+It is also illegal for any motor vehicle owner to allow another person to drive the owner's vehicle without financial responsibility proof.
+In most instances, a lender will require an individual taking out a loan to finance a vehicle to have auto insurance.

-You can meet FR requirements by choosing one of the following options.
+You can meet financial responsibility requirements by choosing one of the following options.